 PhD Studentship within DECaDE: Centre for the Decentralized Digital Economy - AI/Computer Vision/Blockchain

-We seek applications from enthusiastic, self-motivated students for up to two funded PhD studentships within the DECaDE: Centre for the Decentralized Digital Economy, led by the Centre for Vision, Speech and Signal Processing (CVSSP) with over 30 industry partners.
-See www.decade.ac.uk for more information on DECaDE.
+We seek applications from an enthusiastic, self-motivated student for a funded PhD studentship within the DECaDE: Centre for the Decentralized Digital Economy, led by the Centre for Vision, Speech and Signal Processing (CVSSP) with over 30 industry partners.

 Funding sourceCVSSP Internal match funded studentship associated with the recently granted EPSRC DECaDE Centre.

 Funding will provide an annual tax-free stipend at the current EPSRC funding rate of £18,622 (for 2023-24) and coverage of the tuition fees for 3.5 years.

 The student will be based at CVSSP in the UK with opportunity for internship and travel to DECaDE centre partners during the course of the PhD, including international partners in the technology sector.
 See www.decade.ac.uk for more information on DECaDE.

 Research topics in scope include content authenticity and novel AI to fight fake news and misinformation, new ways to discover and make sense of content to create future decentralized markets for creative media, synthetic media provenance and training data attribution and traceability for Generative AI, etc.